Who can become a PICPA member? Membership is open to ...

-A recent graduate (past five years) with a bachelor's or master's degree in accounting (or a related field) who is working towards obtaining his/her CPA license.
+A recent graduate (past five years) with a bachelor's or master's degree in accounting (or a related field) and who is working toward obtaining his/her CPA license.

 A candidate who has passed all four parts of the CPA Exam but has not yet received a CPA license.

 A CPA, in any state, regardless of license status (active or expired).